 Paganini “counted among the transgressors” (Is.
 53:12)?
 Yet despite his shortcomings and the anecdotes about his life, which he publicized to promote his own image, the proofs of his Christian faith, although his private life was not exemplary, are not lacking.
 A few examples will suffice.
 On April 3, 1827, in Rome, he received from Pope Leo XII the papal patent of appointment to Knight of the Golden Spur, the same one that the composers Orlando di Lasso, Christoph Willibald Gluck, and Wolfgang Amadeus Mozart had before him, where the “Beloved Son Niccolò Paganini” is called “in arte fidicina … nemini secundus,” second to none in violin art.
 In various of his private letters, especially those “to the most Illustrious Advocate” as well as “Dear Friend” Luigi Guglielmo Germi, he manifests Catholic sentiments.
 He gives Achille Ciro (1825–1895), his only son, a religious instruction and is concerned with the preparation of this for First Communion.
 When it comes time to marry the English girl Charlotte Watson, he writes to Germi his intention to make the bride Catholic.
 And finally, in the concluding part of his will, dictated on April 27, 1837 and opened on June 1, 1840, we read: “A hundred Masses are to be said for me at the Capuchins.
 I commit my soul to the infinite mercy of my Creator” (R. de Saussine, Paganini, Greenwood Press, 1970, p.
 246).

 What would the bishop of Nice have done today, after the “conciliar turning point,” immersed as we are in a sort of “pagan” Christianity?
 Would he have recalled the four last things of man (death, judgment — universal and particular — Hell and Heaven) without reducing them, when it’s all right, to paradise?
 Would he have quoted the message of Fatima, which, opening with the terrifying vision of Hell, is a warning for us to live our earthly pilgrimage seriously, and to choose between eternal happiness and eternal damnation, before the Last Judgment in which the final sentence will be pronounced?
-These days, during the funeral of personages with questionable history, would he have favored the silence — more dignified — and the prayer in suffering, and discouraged those scandalous panegyrics, in which religious illiterates are led to think a merciful Heaven would deny no one salvation?
+These days, during the funeral of personages with questionable history, would he have favored the silence — more dignified — and the prayer for the repose of their souls, and discouraged those scandalous panegyrics, in which religious illiterates are led to think a merciful Heaven would deny no one salvation?
 Would he have maintained that words like “save us from final damnation, and count us among those you have chosen” (Roman Missal, EP I or Roman Canon, 88) are no longer antiquated, outmoded, cumbersome for postmodern man?

 In his will, Paganini named his son Achille his universal heir and gave goods to the sisters, the mother of his son, and other people.
 He added: “I wish all ceremonies to be dispensed with at my funeral, and I desire that no musician shall write a Requiem for me[.] … I bequeath my violin to the city of Genoa, to be preserved forever.”